All Episodes

 And this is something every American should be worried about.

-And it should be it should be modeled on the 9-11 commission and do everything possible to get to the bottom of what happened.
+And we'll do everything possible to get to the bottom of what happened.

 Trevor, I think what everybody has to reflect on is what is it about our political ecosystem?